-AI Gateway lets you configure consumer authentication for MCP services and MCP tools.
-This feature uses API key authentication to verify the identity of callers, precisely control API access permissions, implement fine-grained multitenancy management, ensure sensitive data isolation and compliant calls, and prevent unauthorized access and resource abuse.
-This topic describes how to configure consumer authentication.
+AI Gateway supports consumer authentication for MCP services and MCP tools.
+API key-based authentication verifies caller identity, controls API access permissions, and enables fine-grained multitenancy management to ensure data isolation and prevent unauthorized access.

 Configuration description